Oregon ballot fiasco spotlights clerk's troubled 20-year run - KTVZ

 In the current election, tens of thousands of ballots sent out with blurry barcodes were rejected by a vote-counting machine.
 The issue affected Democratic and nonpartisan ballots more than Republican ones, state officials have said.
 The fiasco forced the county to shift nearly 200 county employees to vote tabulation duties; county officials don’t yet know the full cost of the cleanup job.

 For days, workers have been transferring each voter’s intent from spoiled ballots to fresh ones, by hand using purple markers, in a painstaking process that might not be complete for more than two more weeks.
-Nearly 72,000 ballots out of more than 116,000 had been counted by Thursday, and more than 38,000 spoiled ballots remained to be duplicated, according to county tallies.
+More than 81,000 ballots out of more than 116,000 had been counted by early Friday, and nearly 35,000 spoiled ballots remained to be duplicated, according to county tallies.

 “This affects all of us.
 This is voter integrity,” said Janet Bailey, a Republican voter who protested outside the Clackamas County election offices Thursday with about a dozen others.
 “We, in Oregon, a week ago we had our primary, and we still don’t know the results.”